dat-ecosystem-archive/docs/papers/dat-paper.md

 Link rot, when links online stop resolving, and content drift, when data changes but the link to the data remains the same, are two common issues in data analysis.
 For example, one day a file called data.zip might change, but a typical HTTP link to the file does not include a hash of the content, or provide a way to get updated metadata, so clients that only have the HTTP link have no way to check if the file changed without downloading the entire file again.
 Referring to a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.

-Dat uses BLAKE2b cryptographically secure hashes to address content.
-Hashes are arranged in a Merkle tree, a tree where each non-leaf node is the hash of all child nodes.
+Dat uses BLAKE2b [@aumasson2013blake2] cryptographically secure hashes to address content.
+Hashes are arranged in a Merkle tree [@mykletun2003providing], a tree where each non-leaf node is the hash of all child nodes.
 Leaf nodes contain pieces of the dataset.
 Due to the properties of secure cryptographic hashes the top hash can only be produced if all data below it matches exactly.
 If two trees have matching top hashes then you know that all other nodes in the tree must match as well, and you can conclude that your dataset is synchronized.
 Trees are chosen as the primary data structure in Dat as they have a number of properties that allow for efficient access to subsets of the metadata, which allows Dat to work efficiently over a network connection.

 ### Dat Links

-Dat links are Ed25519 public keys which have a length of 32 bytes (64 characters when Hex encoded).
+Dat links are Ed25519 [@bernstein2012high] public keys which have a length of 32 bytes (64 characters when Hex encoded).
 You can represent your Dat link in the following ways and Dat clients will be able to understand them:

 - The standalone public key: